History of the Soviet Union (1964–1982): Third World

-The Soviet Union also played a key role in the secessionist struggle against the Portuguese Empire and the struggle for black majority rule in Southern Africa.
+The Soviet Union also played a key role in the secessionist struggle against the Portuguese Empire and the struggle for black majority governance in Southern Africa.
 Control of Somalia was of great interest to both the Soviet Union and the United States, due to the country's strategic location at the mouth of the Red Sea.
 After the Soviets broke foreign relations with Siad Barre's regime in Somalia, the Soviets turned to the Derg Government in Ethiopia and supported them in their war against Somalia.
 Because the Soviets changed their allegiance, Barre expelled all Soviet advisers, tore up his friendship treaty with the Soviet Union, and switched allegiance to the West.
 The United States took the Soviet Union's place in the 1980s in the aftermath of Somalia's loss in the Ogaden War.

 In Southeast Asia, Nikita Khrushchev had initially supported North Vietnam out of "fraternal solidarity", but as the war escalated he urged the North Vietnamese leadership to give up the quest of liberating South Vietnam.
 He continued to reject offers to assist the North Vietnamese government, and instead told them to enter negotiations in the United Nations Security Council.
 Brezhnev, after taking power, started once again to aid the communist resistance in Vietnam.
 In February 1965, Kosygin traveled to Hanoi with dozens of Soviet air force generals and economic experts.
 During the Soviet visit, President Lyndon B. Johnson had allowed US bombing raids on North Vietnamese soil in retaliation of the recent Pleiku airbase attack by the Viet Cong.
 In post-war Vietnam, Soviet aid became the cornerstone of socio-economic activity.
 For example, in the early 1980s, 20–30% of the rice eaten by the Vietnamese people was supplied by the Soviet Union.
 Since Vietnam never developed an arms industry during the Cold War, it was the Soviet Union who assisted them with weapons and material during the Sino-Vietnamese War.

 The Soviet Union supported the Vietnamese in their 1978 invasion of Cambodia, an invasion considered by the First World, most notably the United States, and the People's Republic of China to be under the direct command of the Soviet Union.
 The USSR also became the largest backer of the new puppet state in Cambodia, the People's Republic of Kampuchea (PRK).
 In a 1979 summit Jimmy Carter complained to Brezhnev about the presence of Vietnamese troops in Cambodia, to which Brezhnev replied that the citizens of the PRK were delighted about the overthrow of the Khmer Rouge-led government; in this, as historian Archie Brown notes, he was right.